sashagoebbels/docker-env-oxid/README.md

-# Simple Docker Setup for PHP development
+# Simple Docker Setup for an Oxid eSales installation

 ## Usage